Bezalel Smotrich: Political activism

-He is co-founder of the NGO Regavim, which monitors and pursues legal action in the Israeli court system against constructions undertaken by Palestinians, Bedouins, and other Arabs in Israel and the West Bank without Israeli permits.
+He is co-founder of Regavim, a non-governmental organization which monitors and pursues legal action in the Israeli court system against constructions undertaken by Palestinians, Bedouins, and other Arabs in Israel and the West Bank without Israeli permits.

 Political career

-In the build-up to the 2015 Knesset elections, he won second place on the Tkuma list, after party leader Uri Ariel.
-The party ran in the elections as part of the Jewish Home, with Smotrich placed eighth on its list for the elections.
+In the build-up to the 2015 Knesset elections, Smotrich won second place on the Tkuma list after party leader Uri Ariel.
+The party ran in the elections as part of The Jewish Home, with Smotrich placed eighth on its list for the elections.
 He was elected to the Knesset as the party won eight seats.
 In 2018, he announced that he would challenge Uri Ariel for the leadership of the National Union faction.
-On 14 January 2019, he defeated Ariel in a landslide victory.
+On 14 January 2019, he defeated Ariel in what was described as a "landslide victory", although it was a very small election, with 123 votes counted.

-He is said to have played a key role in Israeli legislation to legalize the annexation of Palestinian lands, and a law banning advocates for the Boycott, Divestment, Sanctions movement from visiting Israel.
+He is said to have played a key role in Israeli legislation to legalize the annexation of Palestinian lands and a law banning advocates for the Boycott, Divestment, Sanctions movement from visiting Israel.

-Smotrich is a co-sponsor of proposed legislation change stating that sources of Jewish religious tradition such as the Torah have to be considered when dealing with legal matters that cannot be decided by legislation or court rulings.
+Smotrich is a co-sponsor of proposed legislation from 2015 stating that sources of Jewish religious tradition such as the Torah have to be considered when dealing with legal matters that cannot be decided by legislation or court rulings.
 Other sponsors of this legislation are Miki Zohar from Likud, Yoav Ben-Tzur from Shas, and Nissan Slomiansky from The Jewish Home.

-In June 2019, Smotrich campaigned for the Ministry of Justice, saying that he sought the portfolio to "restore the Torah justice system".
+In June 2019 Smotrich campaigned for the Ministry of Justice, saying that he sought the portfolio to "restore the Torah justice system".
 Prime Minister Benjamin Netanyahu distanced himself from the comments, and appointed openly gay MK Amir Ohana to the post.
-According to Channel 13, Smotrich subsequently requested the Ministry of Diaspora Affairs, but was not granted the position, due to fears that he would strain ties between Israel and the Jewish diaspora.
+According to Channel 13, Smotrich subsequently requested the Ministry of Diaspora Affairs, but was not granted the position due to fears that he would strain ties between Israel and the Jewish diaspora.
+He was appointed the Ministry of Transport and Road Safety.

-Smotrich initiated legislation which passed in the Knesset calling for government ministers, Knesset members, judges, senior military personnel and police officers to declare their assets every six years.
+Smotrich initiated legislation which passed in the Knesset calling for government ministers, Knesset members, judges, senior military personnel, and police officers to declare their assets every six years.

-On 21 November 2022, in a compromise with the Religious Zionist Party, it was reported that Prime Minister-designate Benjamin Netanyahu would appoint Smotrich as Minister of Finance in Netanyahu's incoming government.
+On 21 November 2022, in a compromise with the Religious Zionist Party, it was reported that prime minister-designate Benjamin Netanyahu would appoint Smotrich as Minister of Finance in Netanyahu's incoming government.

-In February 2023, he was entrusted with a large part of the administration of the occupied West Bank.
+He was also expected to be given a position within the Ministry of Defense, which would give him "authority over civil affairs in the West Bank".
+In February 2023 he was entrusted with a large part of the administration of the occupied West Bank.
 His mission is to develop the settlements and unify their administration with that of the Israeli territory.
-After a Palestinian attack on settlers, he called for “striking the cities of terror and its instigators without mercy, with tanks and helicopters."
-He said also Israel should act "in a way that conveys that the master of the house has gone crazy.”
+After a Palestinian attack on settlers, he called for "striking the cities of terror and its instigators without mercy, with tanks and helicopters".
+He also said that Israel should act "in a way that conveys that the master of the house has gone crazy".